hs19980912/HLD/9. Write and Read contentions/readme.md

     1. **Pessimistic concurrency control**:
     2. **Optimistic concurrency control**

+- **Pessimistic concurrency control:**
+    - Pessimistic Concurrency Control assumes conflicts are likely and prevents them by locking data before access.
+    - Reads: Aquire shared locks, may block writers.
+    - Writes: Aquire exclusive locks.
+Block everyone else.
+    - locks are held until commit.
-- __Pessimistic locking__:
+    - **Pessimistic locking:**
         - What is a lock?
             - It is simply **Shared state + enforcement logic** that everyone agrees to respect.
         - Where does this lock live?
             - On some authoritative component that all writers must talk to.
         - In distributed systems, this authority can live in three main places:
             1. Locks inside a Database (Row / Table Locks)
             2. Distributed Locks (External Lock Service)
             3. Leader-Based Systems (Implicit Locking)
         - In pessimistic locking, reads blocks write and write blocks reads.
         - **Locks inside a Database (Row / Table Locks)**:
             - f
         - **Distributed Locks (External Lock Service)**:
             - f
         - **Leader-Based Systems (Implicit Locking)**:
             - Most important one in modern distributed systems.
             - Instead of explicit locks, Only one node is allowed to write.
 Others are forbidden "by design".
             - Mental model: “You don’t need locks if only one writer exists.”
 The leader implicitly holds the lock.
             - Examples:
                 - Kafka → partition leader
                 - Raft / Paxos → leader node
                 - Primary-replica databases
                 - Dynamo-style quorum leaders
             - **Kafka**: Each partition has one leader, Producers write only to leader.
 Followers replicate, No write-write conflict possible.
             - **Primary DB**: Writes go only to primary.
 Replicas are read-only.
 Primary crash → new leader elected.
             - Why this scales better:
                 - No per-record locks.
                 - No waiting clients.
                 - Serialization happens naturally.
             - Real-world usage:
                 - Event logs
                 - Messaging systems
                 - Metadata services
                 - Consensus systems

-- **Optimistic concurrency**
+- **Optimistic concurrency control**
+    - Optimistic concurrency control assumes conflicts are rare, lets transactions proceed without blocking, and checks for conflicts only at commit time.
+If conflict is found → **abort & retry**.
+    - OCC mainly has 3 logical phases:
+        1. Read phase
+            - Transactions reads data.
+            - No locks are taken.
+            - Reads are from a snapshot or latest committed state.
+        2. Validation phase
+            - At commit time DB checks:
+                - Did someone else modify data I read?
+                - Did someone else write conflicting data?
+            - If yes → conflict → abort.
+            - If no → safe to commit.
+        3. Write phase
+            - Chages are made visible.
+            - Versions updated.
+            - Commit succeeds.
+    - OCC examples:
+        - MVCC + validation
+        - Serializable Snapshot Isolation (SSI)
+        - CAS (Compare-And-Swap)
+        - Version columns
+        - ETags in HTTP
+    - **Note:** MVCC ≠ OCC
+        - MVCC handles read-write contention.
+        - OCC handles write-write conflicts.
+        - Modern systems uses both MVCC for reads + OCC for writes.
+    - OCC examples:
+        - Version / Timestamp based OCC
+            - Each record has a version number or timestamp
+            - Reader remembers the version
+            - Writer checks version hasn’t changed
+        - HTTP / API-Level OCC (ETags)
-    -
+        - Serializable Snapshot Isolation (SSI)
+        - Compare-And-Swap (CAS) / Conditional Writes